AusDTO/service-handbook/_capability/5-version-control/index.md

 ### Indications that you're operating at level 2

 - There are several open and actively contributed to branches, each one containing the development on a new feature, bug fix, or refactoring existing code.
-- The team use and exploit all features of the version control system (triggering builds, code reviews, comments, feature requests, notifications, etc)  to streamline the development process.
+- The team use all of the features in the version control system (triggering builds, code reviews, comments, feature requests, notifications, etc)  to streamline the development process.
 - The master branch always contains working code, and isn't ever in a broken state.
 Feature branches always compile, but are in varying stages of completion.
 This makes it easy for team members to pickup the code and contribute, knowing that everything is in a consistent state.
 - Changes made to the repository are small, contained and atomic, resulting in lots of frequent commits that are targeted at a particular issue
 - Important points in the project's history are tagged, such as milestone releases, and archived for future reference